genevaers/User-Documentation/docs/AdvancedFeatures/Examples/NewWorkbench.md

 A new **general user** must be added as a member of at least one **group** before it can be used.
 This is shown in the next example.
 Note that a **system administrator** does not need to be a member of a group.

-### In this example you will login as ADMIN, create a new Group and assign a User to that Group.
+## Example 3: Login as ADMIN, create a new Group and assign a User to that Group.

-Login as ADMIN.
-See above.
+Login as **ADMIN**.
+See [Example 2](#example-2-login-as-admin-and-create-a-new-general-user-id) above.

 1. Select **Administration** > **New** > **Group**.
 2. In the **Name** field type **Developer_Group**.